 Good grades are positive, right?
 The answer is not as straightforward as you might imagine.

-Of course, good grades are terrific.
-That is, unless the stress of getting them causes children to fail at developing the abilities that matter much more than grades.
-Even for children who naturally perform well on academic tests, a good grade is only one measurement of success.
-A few things that school testing cannot measure include:
+Of course, good grades can be terrific.
+That is, unless the stress of getting them causes children to feel unworthy or fail to develop abilities that matter much more than grades.
+Even for children who naturally perform well on academic tests, a good grade is a limited measurement of success.
+A few things that grades cannot measure include:

 - Social & Emotional Intelligence

 Good Grades Differ from Internal Strengths

 Internal strengths, like those listed above, are far more important to a life of success and well-being than whether a child earns an “A” on an Algebra exam or is accepted to a top-rated university.
 In fact, many tests only measure a student’s ability to produce a correctly memorized answer.